cdiot/blog/README.md

 ### Base De Données

-To install the database, copy the contents of the file to a blank database of your DBMS ```blog.sql``` found in the bdd folder at the root of the project.
+To install the database, doawload the file at this adress ```blog.sql``` and copy the contents of the file to a blank database of your DBMS ```blog.sql``` found in the bdd folder at the root of the project.

 You can configure environment variables by renaming the .env.example file to .env and enter your database login credentials.